paradigmxyz/reth/docs/crates/db.md

 }
 ```

-The `TXMut` type can be any type that implements the `DbTxMut` trait, which provides a set of functions to interact with read/write transactions.
+The `TXMut` type can be any type that implements the `DbTxMut` trait, which provides a set of functions to interact with read/write transactions and the associated cursor types.

 [File: crates/storage/db/src/abstraction/transaction.rs](https://github.com/paradigmxyz/reth/blob/main/crates/storage/db/src/abstraction/transaction.rs#L49)